SymfonyCasts/netgen-layouts/sfcasts/contentful.md

 ## Hello Contentful!

 I'll head over to Contentful.com and log in.
-This takes me to a "Contentful space" called "Bark & Bake" that I've already created.
+This takes me to a "Contentful" space called "Bark & Bake" that I've already created.
 Contentful is *awesome*!
 It's basically a CMS as a service.
 It allows us to create different *types* of content called "content models".
 Right now, I have a content model called "Skill" and another